rikvdkleij/intellij-haskell/README.md

 - Structure view;
 - Navigate to declaration (called `Class` in IntelliJ menu);
 - Navigate to identifier (called `Symbol` in IntelliJ menu);
-- Code completion by looking to import declarations;
-- Simple form of code formatting;
 - Inspection by HLint;
 - Quick fixes for HLint suggestions;
-- View error, action to view formatted message from ghc-mod.
+- View error, action to view formatted message.
 Especially useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
-- Intention actions (suggested by ghc-mod);
+- Intention actions (for example, to add language extension or add import);

-A lot of features are implemented with help of ghc-mod!!

 # Getting started:
+- Install this plugin.
+Make sure no other Haskell plugin is installed in IntelliJ;
-- Install latest versions of ghc-mod and haskell-docs;
+- Install latest versions of [Stack](https://github.com/commercialhaskell/stack) and [Intero](https://github.com/commercialhaskell/intero).
+    Make sure `intero` is on your PATH and build with same GHC-version as your project.
-- Set file paths to `ghc-mod`, `hlint`, `stack` and `haskell-docs` in the menu `Settings`/`Other Settings`/`Haskell`.
+- Optionally install Hlint and Haskell-docs.
+Set file paths to `hlint` and `haskell-docs` in the menu `Settings`/`Other Settings`/`Haskell`.
-- Be sure in `Editor/Filetypes` that `Haskell language file` is registered with pattern `*.hs` and `Literate Haskell language file` with pattern `*.lhs`;
-- First install and build your project.
-Preferably with Stack.
-(Make sure that Haddock documentation is generated, see [haskell-docs](https://github.com/chrisdone/haskell-docs)).
+- Make sure your Stack project builds without errors.
+Preferably by using: `stack build --test --haddock --fast`;
-- After the project is built, create a Haskell project in IntelliJ by using `File`/`New`/`Project...` from the IntelliJ menu;
+- After your project is built, import project in IntelliJ by using `File`/`New`/`Project from Existing Sources..` from the IntelliJ menu;
-- In the `New Project` wizard select `Haskell module` and check `Haskell` in `Additional Libraries and Frameworks`;
+- In the `New Project` wizard select `Import project from external module` and check `Haskell Stack importer`;
-- In next page of wizard create `GHC SDK` by selecting path to GHC binaries, e.g. `/usr/local/bin`;
+- In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` and selecting path to `stack`, e.g. `/usr/local/bin`;
+- Finish wizard;
+- Wizard will try to automatically confifure which folders are sources, test and which to exclude;
-- Select in `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`).
+- Check `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`).
-- Use `Tools`/`Add Haskell package dependencies` to download all sources of dependencies.
+- Plugin will automatically download library sources (since Stack version 1.2.1 also for test dependencies).
 They will be added as source libraries to module.
     This option gives you nice navigation features through libraries.
 Sources are downloaded to folder `ideaHaskellLib` inside root of project
+- After changes to dependencies you can download them again by using `Tools`/`Download Haskell library sources`.
+- The `Event Log` will display what's going on in the background.
+Expecially useful when something fails;

 # Remarks
-- In Navigation dialog dots can not be used.
-Workaround is by using spaces instead of dots, so when you want to go to `Control.Lens`, type `Control Lens`;
-- IntelliJ has a nice terminal plugin, useful for executing the Cabal/Stack commands;
+- IntelliJ has a nice terminal plugin;
-- Developed plugin on Ubuntu;
+- Developed plugin on Linux;
 - Windows is not supported.
 Maybe it will work okay but I can not test it;
-- Created workaround for ghc-mod issue #432;

 # How to build project